 Safety of cosmetics is a key issue in the EU.

-Until now, Directive 76/768/EEC and its 6th and 7th Amendment applied.
-They were implemented in the different national laws of the Member States which was rather slow and not always perfect.
-From July 2013, the Directive is replaced by Regulation EC 1223/2009 which is instantly and directly enforced across the EU.
-Main drivers are codification, streamlining and simplifying to obtain a better harmonization between the 27 Member States.
+Until July 2013, Directive 76/768/EEC and its 6th and 7th Amendment applied.
+They were implemented in the different national laws of the Member States which was a rather slow process and not always perfect.
+The Directive is replaced now by Regulation EC 1223/2009 which is instantly and directly enforced across the EU.
+Main drivers are codification, streamlining and simplifying to obtain a better harmonization between the 28 Member States.

 The same basic principles, however, remain the same.
 Thus a cosmetic product on the EU market must be safe and one must be in the position to demonstrate this safety and to provide adequate information to the Authorities as well as to the consumers.
 Safety of cosmetics and their ingredients is guaranteed through safety assessment and for that purpose a unique dossier (Product Information File) need to be composed.
 It must be judged by a qualified professional, in possession of a diploma or other evidence of formal qualifications awarded on completion of a university course of theoretical and practical study in pharmacy, toxicology, medicine or a similar discipline, or a course recognized as equivalent by a Member State (Art.
 10.2).